cmwxyz/simple-screenshotter/README.md

 # simple-screenshotter
 Lightweight script for creating multiple screenshots that can be bound to a single key.

+Created to replace the default Windows screenshot function, which only sends a screenshot to the clipboard.
+This script sends a fullscreen screenshot the desktop or another customizable path.
+Running the script multiple times doesn't overwrite existing screenshots in that path.

 Instructions:

 1. Ensure download path is correct: download_path = os.path.abspath(r'C:\Users\YOURUSERNAMEHERE\Desktop')